RajatVerma310795/Multifarious-Chatbot/README.md

 # Multifarious-Chatbot
-It is a Multifarious Chatbot that works under API an provides a smooth interface to interact with the human user.
+It is a Multifarious Chatbot that works with APIs and provides a smooth interface to interact with the human user.